Membership Terms and Conditions

 c) When you change categories, your membership fees will change to the current fees advertised for that category for new members at that time.
 You will have to pay any difference in the membership fees between your new category and your old category.
 If you pay your membership fee in one payment each year and your initial period has ended, we will refund any overpayment relating to the period after you change your membership category.

-d) Any changes to your monthly payments caused by adding or removing a linked member will apply from the 1st of the month after the change takes place, as long as we receive notice of the change by the 20th of the month.
+d) We require you to give notice of one month or more to change your membership.
 Changes to your monthly payments when a linked membership has ended will apply at the end of the linked member’s notice period.

 9 Other charges

 a) There may be an extra charge for a small number of facilities and services.
 We will display the current charges on a noticeboard within the club or you can get a list of the current charges from reception.

 b) For the purposes of working out the charges, we treat bank holidays as peak time.
 If you have an off-peak membership, you will be able to use your club during off-peak times only (please ask at reception for details of these times).

 c) Charges may vary from time to time.
 For details of all charges and fees, please contact the membership team.